-As noted, technical debt is not always a bad thing.
-You can get your product to market faster than the competition.
-Then as you get feedback, bugs can be squashed, and the product develops while it is generating revenue for the organization.
+As noted, technical debt isn’t always a bad thing as it can get your product to market faster than the competition.
+As you get feedback, bugs can be squashed and the product develops while it’s generating revenue for the organization.

-That is the ideal situation, and the money made can be used to pay for the technical debt accrued.
-But technical debt can be unexpected due to unrealistic time or resource constraints.
-There are ways for a project manager to avoid technical debt, six of which are outlined below.
+The money made can be used to pay for the technical debt accrued, but technical debt can be unexpected due to unrealistic time or resource constraints.
+There are ways that a project manager can avoid technical debt, six of which are outlined below.

 1. Talk About Technical Debt

-That’s key.
+This is key.
 If people are aware of technical debt, then they’ll be more likely to identify paths that will result in it.
 Everyone in the project group, especially team members, must be positioned to offer insight into technical debt, which the project manager can then choose to act or not act on.
 Bring it up in planning meetings, and keep the focus on it.
-Pose questions such as, “If a shortcut is the right choice, what is there to gain, and what are the challenges and future implications?”
+Pose questions such as, “If a shortcut is the right choice, what is there to gain?
+What are the challenges and future implications?”

 2. Advocate for Organizational Maintenance